tsmorrill/tlc-strummer/README.md

-# tlc-strummer
+# tlc-strummer-sus-chord

-This is the firmware for T. Chordstrum - USB MIDI chord strummer for Teensy LC and 3.2 The augmented chords have been replaced by suspended chords
+This is the firmware for T. Chordstrum - USB MIDI chord strummer for Teensy LC and 3.2 The augmented chords have been replaced by suspended chords.

 https://hackaday.io/project/25111-t-chordstrum